PromptAI/promptdialog/docs/tutorial/project_overview.md

 ## Fallback
-- Click Fallback of the project overview.
-Then click the pop-up Edit Node, where you can edit the fallback actions that the bot will take if it does not understand what the user wants to do.
-If none of the action returns a response, the default text will be sent to the user.
+- Click the Fallback of the project overview.
+Then click the pop-up Edit Node, where you can edit the fallback actions that the bot will take if it does not understand the user utterance.
+If none of the action returns a response, the default text message will be sent to the user.

 ![project-overview-7](/assets/images/tutorial/project/p-overview-7.png)